 Please feel free to peruse our current curriculum pages by clicking on the relevant links.
 Each class has their own page with blogs and a gallery to give a more detailed insight into the learning that is taking place.
 Class newsletters are placed on each class page before the start of a half term, so that parents can see what their child's future learning will look like.
 This supports our home-school partnership and ensures that continued learning can take place at home.

-If you would like further information about our curriculum coverage then please speak to your class teacher, Mrs Dance (Head Teacher) or Ms. Allonby (Deputy Head).
-If you require a hard copy of any of our curriculum documents, ask your child's class teacher or alternatively you can request them from the front office.
+If you would like further information about our curriculum coverage then please speak to your class teacher, Mrs Dance (Head Teacher) or Mrs Norman (Deputy Head).
+If you require a hard copy of any of our curriculum documents, ask your child's class teacher or alternatively you can request them from the school office.